 - A. It shall be unlawful for any person to occupy a recreational vehicle on a temporary basis, who does not possess a permit from the Code Enforcement Officer.
-A permit is not required for the storing or parking of a recreational vehicle during periods of nonuse on the premises of the owner, or for a period of occupancy not to exceed 60 days per year; [Amended on 3-11-14 by Amendment No. 1] - B. A property owner or lessee may accommodate one recreational vehicle of a nonpaying guest for a period not in excess of 60 days in any one year; and - C. A recreational vehicle may be maintained as living quarters by a person employed in adjoining construction work or for whom a residence is being built, or as an office, storeroom or shop in connection with construction work, provided, that such is shown to be a temporary expedient, conforms to the provisions of § 143-21, and also that the use will conform with the U.S. Department of Health, Education, and Welfare Publication manual of septic tank practice. - D. Occupants of a recreational vehicle outside of a licensed campground must comply with applicable state health and sanitary disposal regulations, including but not limited to Title X, Public Health, Chapter 147 for the State of New Hampshire, as amended.
+A permit is not required for the storing or parking of a recreational vehicle during periods of nonuse on the premises of the owner, or for a period of occupancy not to exceed 60 days per year; [Amended on 3-11-14 by Amendment No. 1] - B. A property owner or lessee may accommodate one recreational vehicle of a nonpaying guest for a period not in excess of 60 days in any one year.
+In case of extenuating circumstances, the Code Enforcement Officer, upon request, may increase the 60 day time limit at his/her discretion.
+[Amended on 3-8-22 by Amendment No. 1] - C. A recreational vehicle may be maintained as living quarters by a person employed in adjoining construction work or for whom a residence is being built, or as an office, storeroom or shop in connection with construction work, provided, that such is shown to be a temporary expedient, conforms to the provisions of § 143-21, and also that the use will conform with the U.S. Department of Health, Education, and Welfare Publication manual of septic tank practice. - D. Occupants of a recreational vehicle outside of a licensed campground must comply with applicable state health and sanitary disposal regulations, including but not limited to Title X, Public Health, Chapter 147 for the State of New Hampshire, as amended.
 [Added 3-08-2016 Town Meeting by Amendment No. 3]